 As these phenotypes can be sensitive, the dataset is de-identified by removal of names and then it is released publicly.
 The second dataset contains the genotypes of another set of individuals.
 Since genotype information can reliably identify individuals as shown in previous publications, this dataset is not released publicly and released by permission only.
-The adversary gains access to these datasets.
-He then aims at characterizing the individuals in the genotype dataset by predicting the genotypes from the phenotypes and matching the predicted genotypes to the genotype dataset.
+The adversary gains access to these datasets

+Moved up [1]: He then aims at characterizing the individuals in the genotype dataset by predicting the genotypes from the phenotypes and matching the predicted genotypes to the genotype dataset.
 For prediction, he utilizes a third dataset, where correlations between the genotypes and phenotypes are reported.

-For each individual in the phenotype dataset, using the value of a phenotype.
-The basic idea is that the prediction will be of higher accuracy, compared to random guessing of genotypes, given that the genotype and phenotype are correlated with each other.
-It should also be noted that the attacker aims at predicting as many genotypes correctly as he can so that the most number of individuals are characterized correctly.
+Deleted: For each individual in the phenotype dataset, using the value of a phenotype, the attacker computationally predicts the most likely genotype that is correlated with that phenotype.
+The basic idea is that the prediction will be of higher accuracy compared to random guessing of genotypes, given that the genotype and phenotype are correlated with each other.
+It should also be noted that the attacker aims at predicting as many genotypes correctly as he can so that the most number of individuals are characterized correctly. ¶